teleport-network/teleport-documents/intro/README.md

 Step 3: XIBC multi-call contract invoke XIBC token-transfer contract and XIBC remote-contract-call contract to generate sub-packets

+Step 4: XIBC packet initiates cross-chain packet

+Step 5: Relayers packet to the Teleport chain

+Step 6: Excute packet on Teleport chain

+Step 7: cross-chain transfer agent contract invokes XIBC token-transfer contract and initiates next cross-chain packet

-The token-transfer receiver address on Teleport chain is remote-contract-call contract, so the remote-contract-call contract can use the funds to invoke cross-chain-transfer-via teleport contract on Teleport chain.
+The token-transfer receiver address on Teleport chain is remote-contract-call contract, so the remote-contract-call contract can use the funds to invoke cross-chain transfer agent contract on Teleport chain.

+Step 8: Relayers packet to the destination chain

+Step 9: Excute packet on destination chain

+Step 10: Relayers relay acknowledge back to Teleport chain

+Step 11: Relayers relay acknowledge back to source chain

+Step 12: Execute acknowledge on source chain